Eeko/40k-horde-mode-markdown/cards/secondary/paint-targets.md

 title: Paint Targets
 type: secondary
 author: The Poorhammer Podcast
-flavor: Stay on target, stay on target...
+hidden-flavor: Stay on target, stay on target...
 flavor-source: Star Wars A New Hope
 ---